 College: Dean: Ac ademic ' Year: -

-In the specifi In the left-hand column record your degree of familiarity with the Dean's performance in the specified area, where 0 is No Knowledge and 5 is First-Hand Knowledge
+In the left-hand column record your degree of familiarity with the Dean's performance in the specified area, where 0 is No Knowledge and 5 is First-Hand Knowledge

-n the right-hand columns record your assessment of the Dean's performance by checking ne appropriate box.
+In the right-hand columns record your assessment of the Dean's performance by checking the appropriate box.

 Knowledge 0 to 5 ASSESSMENT OF LEADERSHIP Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory

 1. Fosters an environment or culture that

 stimulates excellence in teaching

 2. Fosters an environment or culture that stimulates scholarship

 3. Fosters an environment or culture that

 stimulates service

 4. Communicates with faculty

 5. College advocate

 6. Generates external support, strengthens

 ties with external constituencies and

-Disco promotes the college locally and nationally comment on Leadership:
+Diagon Please comment on Leadership:

 Knowledge 0 to 5 ASSESSMENT OFGOVERNANCE Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory

 7. Allocating resources

 8. Handling personnel issues, including tenure and promotion decisions

-9. Using the committee and governance 1
+9. Using the committee and governance

 structure of the college

 10. Conducting department chair elections

-11. Holding College meetings with
+11. Holding College meetings with 1

 appropriate frequency